MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-sign-in.md

 :::image type="content" source="media/end-user-sign-in/power-bi-home-first.png" alt-text="A screenshot of the navigation pane with Home outlined.":::

-On the Home page, you can see all the content that you have permission to use.
+On Home, you can see all the content that you have permission to use.
 There might not be much content at first, but that changes as you continue to use Power BI with your colleagues.
 You can find the report that your colleague emailed to you under **Recent** on the **Home** page.

 :::image type="content" source="media/end-user-sign-in/power-bi-recent.png" alt-text="A screenshot showing a report in the Recent section on the Home page.":::

 Reports shared with you're also stored under **Shared with me** on the **Browse** page.

-If you don't want Power BI to open to **Home**, you can [set a featured dashboard or report](/power-bi/consumer/end-user-dashboards) to open instead.

 ## Safely interact with content